Probate Q&A Series

 Understanding Your Role as an Interested Party

-If you are a beneficiary, heir at law, creditor or someone named in a will, North Carolina law considers you an “interested person.”
-You have rights to information and to challenge actions in probate.
+If you are a beneficiary, heir at law, creditor or someone named in a will, North Carolina law may consider you an “interested person” for particular probate purposes.
+You may have rights to information and to challenge actions in probate.
 Protecting your interests starts by identifying your status and exercising your rights promptly.

 Key Actions to Protect Your Interests